PRANSHU331/quicksell/README.md

-<h1>  To see the implementation code   first go inside the src folder and then go to the component folder . in the component folder have to file (user.js , app.css).  </h1>
+<h1> To view the implementation code, first navigate to the 'src' folder and then go to the 'component' folder.
+In the 'component' folder, you will find two files: 'user.js' and 'app.css'.  </h1>